top of page

 Because there are active things that DO work:

-Talking about it honestly is better than silence.
+Talking about it honestly is better than silence - shared pain is lessened.

 But it took me many many years – not finding the truths that help, getting poor advice, letting fear get in the way, and wasting SO much time and energy trying to figure it all out.
 I don’t want you to have to go through that.